 The warm summer rains, though occasionally heavy, are usually brief and localized.
 Extremely heavy precipitation amounts fall in the upper reaches of the mountains on all of the islands.

-For an interesting look at Hawaii precipitation amounts (by island
+For an interesting look at Hawaii precipitation amounts (by island) view this precipitation map.

 Current Weather Conditions: